Familial Lipoprotein Lipase Deficiency

 Which specialist treats it?
 The endocrinologist addresses disorders of fat metabolism, while the gastroenterologist takes part when there is abdominal involvement.
 If there is a family history of very high blood fats, it's a good idea to discuss it with a professional for a proper evaluation.

-Specialties that treat familial lipoprotein lipase deficiency
+Data on 10 doctors who treat familial lipoprotein lipase deficiency

 Treatment by city